Educate Tomorrow Provides a Timely Lifeline for Former Foster Kids

 “We like to say talent is equally distributed among a nation’s children, but

-Having grown up a foster kid herself, Emmons began researching the system and discovered a Florida voucher system that provides free tuition at state colleges and universities for homeless or fostered youth.
-Incredibly, she also found that the program was so under-implemented only eight students were enrolled in it statewide!
+Having grown up under challenging circumstances herself, Emmons began researching the system and discovered a Florida tuition exemption for former foster and homeless youth to attend public colleges and universities.
+Incredibly, in 2003, the program was so under-implemented only eight university students were enrolled statewide!

 Where There is Opportunity, There is Hope